earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

   in "/Users/adam/sandbox/earthly-website/blog/authors.yml", line 2, column 8
 ~~~

-This is an error I got today running this very Jekyll Blog.
+This is an error I got today on this very blog you are reading right now.
 You see, the blog is expecting a certain format of config, and I've violated that expectation.
 The blog wants a string, and I've given it a map.
 If only we had XML Schema for YAML or, even better, a static type system for configuration, then I wouldn't have to get this error at runtime.

 It turns out such things do exist.
 There is [JSON Schema](https://json-schema.org/), [Dhall](https://dhall-lang.org/), and [Cuelang](https://cuelang.org/)[^1].
 I'll save covering Dhall and JSON Schema for another day.
 Today I'm going to show you how to use Cuelang, which is both an extension of YAML and command-line tool, to validate your YAML.
-And I"m going to attempt to use it to prevent future problems with this blog's `authors.yml` file.
+And I'm going to attempt to use it to prevent future problems with this blog's `authors.yml` file.

 [^1]: I'll be referring to Cue as Cuelang in this article, and the command line tool as `cue`.
 Cue is a bit hard to search for in google, so perhaps I can start the trend of following GoLang's naming convention.